B

 Common Health Issues

-The Belgian Shepherd has health concerns owners want to be aware of.
+The Belgian Shepherd has health concerns that owners want to be aware of.
 Avoid breeders, shops, and owners who cannot produce documentation that a dog’s parents were healthy.
 You can have any puppy checked at the vet, but that’s not a substitute for knowing your pooch is genetically healthy.

 Here are some health issues for this breed, many of which are common to most dogs.